mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 ## Open the Mender UI

-The Mender UI can now be found on [http://localhost:8081/](http://localhost:8081/) - simply open it in the same web browser!
+The Mender UI can now be found on [http://localhost:8081/](http://localhost:8081/) - simply open it in the same web browser.
+You should see a page similar to the following:

 ![Mender UI - initial load](mender_ui_initial.png)